Galloway on Film: I Sat 20 Feet From a Serial Killer

 But there may be more to it than simple racism.

-First, says Leonard, cutbacks in journalism have left few outlets with the resources necessary to devote a full-time reporter to a case that was expected to last three months and ended up continuing for much longer.
+First, says Leonard, cutbacks in journalism have left few outlets with the resources necessary to devote a full-time reporter to a case that was expected to last three months and ended up lasting much longer.

 Second, he argues, Judge Kathleen Kennedy’s refusal to allow video cameras in the courtroom hampered television coverage.
 “The judge would only allow cameras in for opening statements and closing statements,” he says.
 “It really limits what you’re able to do.”